You have no items in your shopping cart.

 - Mix thoroughly with a paint paddle or stir stick.
 Make sure to get rid of streaks and scrape down the sides of the mixing cup.
 It should be a uniform color.
 It is imperative to mix thoroughly.

-- Roll around the mixing cup to get rid of any air bubbles before pouring into the container with the plug.
+- Roll around the mixing cup to get rid of any air bubbles before pouring into the container with the master.

 - Pour into container over one spot.
-Let the silicone work its way around the plug.
+Let the silicone work its way around the master.
 Once filled in, you can tilt the mold container side to side to work out air bubbles

 - Cure time is approximately 24 hours but could be a little sooner or a little later depending on room temperature.